fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-    Now We have removed your veil from you; so your sight today is sharp Quran 50:22.
+    "Now We have removed your veil from you; so your sight today is sharp".
+    Quran, surah Qaaf (The letter Qaaf) 50:22

 There is a difference of opinion regarding the addressees of this verse.
 The preferred opinion is that Allah addresses mankind in general.
 This includes the believers, the unbelievers, the pious and the wicked.
 Ibn Jarir, Ibn Kathir and others have adopted this interpretation.
 The analogy drawn here is that this world is like the dream-world and the Hereafter is like the state of wakefulness.
 When man is in the dream-world, his eyes are closed and cannot perceive by his physical organs of sight the stark realities of the next world.
 When the physical organs of sight close, his dream-world ends and the state of wakefulness begins, and he is able to discern the stark realities of the Hereafter.